Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

       * Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next.
       * Ensuring the Development Team understands items in the Product Backlog to the level needed.
 * Scrum Master
     * Definition: The Scrum Master (SM) serves as the primary facilitator of the Scrum team.
 More specifically, the SM is responsible for "making sure a Scrum team lives by the values and practices of Scrum."
+As is the case for the Product Owner, the Scrum Master role will rotate amongst team members per Sprint.
     * Rationale: The SM can be considered a necessary balancing force to the PO: a "Process Owner" who's responsible for the team's performance.
     * Measurement: The team can assess the SM's overall performance by considering their performance on individual items including:
       * Ensuring that goals, scope, and product domain are understood by everyone on the Scrum Team as well as possible.